 Region Western Europe, on the island of Ireland, west of Great Britain

-Population About 5.46 million as of April 2025
+Population About 5.46 million as of April 2025, according to the Central Statistics Office

 Main Pressures Facing Christians

-Trust wounds from religious abuse and institutional failure
+Public-trust wounds from abuse and institutional failure

-Moral discernment in a changing society
+Moral discernment in public life

 What Life Is Like for Christians in Ireland